 The Academy implements some limited scientific-research and publication activities.
 At present only one scientific mid-term project is being carried out in the Academy.
 The RA State Committee of Science has approved the mid-term project application presented by the Academy for the years 2014-2016 about the creation of a "Managerial Psychology" laboratory and a "Center for regional research".
 The institution has its magazine where the articles produced by teaching staff and students are presented.
 Some scientific-research work is performed within the framework of master theses.
 The recent appointment of a Vice-Rector for scientific-research affairs is a positive step and an incentive, even though the new unit will also have other responsibilities and will function only for an initial period of two years.
-The strategic plan of the Academy has been developed and approved only recently, which is why clear policies and procedures for the development and implementation of midterm and short-term research plans are not yet fully elaborated.
-The Academy acknowledges this situation in its self-evaluation report and admits that "at present the Academy does not ensure the implementation and development of research through clear policies and procedures, except those for the preparation and defence of master theses, PhD and doctoral dissertations, for which there are state regulations that serve as a basis.
+The strategic plan of the Academy has been developed and approved only recently, which is why clear policies and procedures for the development and implementation of mid-term and short-term research plans are not yet fully elaborated.
+The Academy does not ensure the implementation and development of research through clear policies and procedures, except those for the preparation and defence of master theses, PhD and doctoral dissertations, for which there are state regulations that serve as a basis.